-Other objectives include to improve access to basic health services, to increase the number of children with access to good education and to help provide a safe, clean water supply, and improve sanitation and waste management.
+Other objectives include to improve access to basic health services, to increase the number of children with access to good education and to help provide a safe, clean water supply.

 The type of support given depends on the needs and participation levels of each particular community, though the project does focus on tree crop and agricultural programs specifically.
 Project OSCAR encourages local communities to meet regularly, to become increasingly involved in and responsible for the projects it runs.
 It also ensures communities work alongside relevant Government authorities such as the District Agricultural Office, the District Health Department and the Zambia Wildlife Authority.

 1. Fruit Orchard Project and Chikalisha Taleta Rural Development Women Club

 200 tree seedlings of 12 different species have been planted on a two hectare plot outside Kasama.
 A needs assessment was carried out and a sensitisation workshop was facilitated by the Extension Officer of the District Agriculture and Cooperative Office (under the Ministry of Agriculture).
 This was aimed at discouraging perennial burning.

 With support from OSCAR, some of the local women have formed the Chikalisha Taleta Rural Development Women Club, and they participated in the 2010/2011 Government Fertilizer Input Support Program.

 The domestication of indigenous fruit trees is a much more sustainable way of adapting to climate change.
 Bringing back more of the indigenous fruits leads to improved health as most of the fruits provide high Vitamin A, C and E.